Care cards help users identify and understand the care they need, who to contact and how quickly.

 You can also use it to tell people to get advice from a pharmacist or to go to a clinic, for example for a chlamydia test.

-Open this non urgent help users decide when and where to get care example in new window
+- HTML code for non urgent help users decide when and where to get care

-Copy non urgent help users decide when and where to get care code
+- Nunjucks code for non urgent help users decide when and where to get care

 <div class="nhsuk-card nhsuk-card--care nhsuk-card--care--non-urgent">